 Channels can be useful in the following scenarios:

-- Feature branches are deployed to test environments but not production.
+- Feature branches (or experimental branches) are deployed to test environments but not production.

 - Early access versions of the software are released to members of your early access program.

 - Hot-fixes are deployed straight to production and then deployed through the rest of your infrastructure after the fix has been released.

 When you are implementing a deployment process that uses channels you can scope the following to specific channels: